1987mat/Todo_List/README.md

-Todo List Project using HTML / CSS / JS Classes and Webpack.
+The Odin Project "Todo List App" using HTML / CSS / JS Classes and Webpack.